Most of you know me as an Executive Recruiter. Others have worked with me to find a job based upon openings which my clients have entrusted to me.

 I know the latest resume trends.
 As your career coach, I will review and make recommendations for your resume based on each type of job you’re interested in applying for as well as help you craft a cover letter that will get the hiring manager’s attention.

 Interviewing is where most of you get stumped.
 I will create interviewing questions specifically for the types of jobs you’re applying for and will practice answering these questions with you until they simply roll off your tongue naturally.

 You needn’t go at a job search alone.
-Carving out your desired career is tough work and if you want to get ahead, it makes sense to enlist the support of a trained specialist who can guide you on your way to landing your perfect job.
+Carving out your desired career is tough work and if you really want to get ahead, it makes sense to enlist the support of a trained specialist who can guide you on your way to landing your perfect job.